 Candidates for area management, industrial placement and store management will have to take two Aldi aptitude tests during the assessment day.
 These tests include numerical and verbal reasoning and are the same tests as those taken for graduates and apprentices beforehand.

 All applicants at the assessment day will need to sit the Aldi personality test.
 The purpose of the test is to determine if your personality profile matches the personality profile required for the job.
 The Aldi personality test contains a series of questions or statements and you must rank yourself on a 1-10 scale.
 The key to succeeding on a personality tests is to answer the questions to match the profile Aldi is searching for.
 Get to know as many personality questions as possible so you can succeed during the assessment day by practising personality tests.

 The last part of the assessment day is a question and answer session with a panel of Aldi recruiters and employees.
 This session takes place for each group of candidates separately.
 During the session you will be able to ask about the job and the Aldi working environment.
 The panel will also ask questions about the company and it is very important that you make yourself heard at this stage.
 Candidates who speak up and answer questions are more likely to advance to the next stage than those who sit quietly.

-Prepare in AdvanceAldi is one of the largest recruiters in the UK and has recently being ranked as 4th in the Times 100 Graduate Employers ranking.
-With a lucrative graduate job with attractive wages on offer, competition for places is very high.
+Aldi looks for candidates who are hard working and committed to the company.
+The firm receives thousands of applications each year and competition for positions is high.
 In order to distance yourself from other applicants, preparing in advance is a must.
-Leaving ample time to prepare for the assessment process will build your confidence on test day and may improve your performance at the Aldi Assessment Day.
-JobTestPrep's Assessment Centre practice packs will cover every part of the assessment process with hundreds of practice questions for you to practice with.
-Start studying now and assure your future career with JobTestPrep.
+Leaving ample time to prepare for the assessment process will build your confidence on test day and will improve performance at the Aldi Assessment Day.
+JobTestPrep's Assessment Centre practice packs will cover every part of the assessment process with hundreds of practice questions for you to prepare with.
+Start studying now and assure your future career.